Print Friendly

 Some of the activity on the floor is necessary daily routine.
 For this reason, at times, members will be away from their desks.
 Some may be in caucuses, which are informal meetings of the members of one political party, or perhaps testifying for their own bills before Senate or House committees.
 Others may be involved in hurried conferences with other members, or be seeing constituents or groups from their home districts who are visiting the Capitol.

-Press, radio and television correspondents assigned to the Legislature have been allocated desks along the sides of the podium of the chamber floor so they can follow closely the session business.
-Media quarters are located on the Garden Level of the Capitol building.
+Press and broadcast media correspondents assigned to the Legislature have designated spaces along the sides of the podium of the chamber floors so they can follow the session business.
+Media offices are located on the Garden Level of the Capitol building.

 The Committee Structure

-The House of Representatives has 14 committees and the Senate has 10.
-Committee membership is determined basically by the interest of the individual members.
+The House of Representatives has 14 standing committees, and the Senate has 10.
+Committee membership is determined by the interest of the individual members.
 Although no one member can be expected to be expert in all fields, the vast majority of the members, through training or inclination, are highly conversant in certain areas.
-Effort is made to see that each member is assigned the committee of his choice.
+Effort is made to see that each member is assigned the committee of their choice.
 When appointments of committee chairmanships are made, it is customary to appoint a member of the majority party as chairman.
+[Per Senate Rule it is the majority party.]

 Once the legislative session gets underway, the committees concern themselves with all bills assigned to them.
 Those interested in a particular bill are encouraged to testify before the committee to which the bill is assigned.